 DUI/Intermediate Punishment (IP) Programs

 Those individuals requesting a DUI/IP sentence must receive a drug and alcohol evaluation prior to sentencing at the Cumberland-Perry Drug & Alcohol Commission.
 There is no fee for the evaluation.
 In order to be eligible for an intermediate punishment sentence, the defendant must comply with the recommendation of the Case Manager.
-To contact the Case Management Unit, call 717.240.6300.
+To schedule an appointment, contact the Case Management Unit.

 Typical DUI offenders facing a mandatory minimum sentence of incarceration of 30 days, 90 days, or 1 year will serve one-third of their mandatory minimum sentence in the Work Release Program of the Cumberland County Prison.
 The remaining portion of their mandatory minimum sentence will be served under House Arrest/Electronic Monitoring (EM).
 During the house arrest/EM portion of their sentence, offenders will be placed on intensive supervision and drug tested frequently.
 Offenders are expected to maintain employment, attend any recommended counseling, make regular payments toward fines, costs and restitution, and remain on good behavior.
 Upon successfully completing the house arrest/EM portion of the sentence, the offender is transferred to a general line probation/parole officer for a period of one year.
 If the offender successfully completes one year of general supervision, they are placed on administrative supervision for the balance of the sentence.